Common Freeze-Drying Mistakes

 Solution:

-One of the primary reasons for freeze-drying mishaps is failing to pre-freeze food adequately.
-Pre-freezing ensures that the food is completely solid when the pump activates, preventing explosions and reducing stress on your machine.
-Always pre-freeze your food for 24 to 48 hours to ensure it's rock-solid.
-While a few foods with exceptionally low water content, like herb leaves or shredded cheese, can be freeze-dried without pre-freezing, it's a best practice to pre-freeze most items.
+One of the primary reasons for freeze-drying mishaps is failing to pre-freeze food completely.
+Pre-freezing ensures that the food is fully solid when the pump activates, preventing explosions and reducing stress on your machine.

 Mistake: Failing to perform a dry check after processing a batch.